 In 1987 I was approached by Dr. Michael Parrish, a Colorado Springs chiropractor who owned seven, associate-run chiropractic practices.
-He wanted help with his practice marketing and upgrade his daily, half-hour, live, call-in TV talk show called Back Talk.
+He wanted help with his practice marketing and to upgrade his daily, half-hour, live, call-in TV talk show called Back Talk.

-It is an honor to serve beside you.
+It's an honor to serve beside you.